From FYI to FOMO: The New Way to Get Employees to Engage with your Internal Communication

 They inform — but rarely ignite action.

-Announcements, training invites, policy updates… all sent into the void of unopened inboxes and unread intranet posts.
+Those Announcements, training invites, policy updates that took your team weeks… messages that are the heartbeat of culture, engagement, and performance, all sent into the void of unopened inboxes and unread intranet posts.

 They ignore them because nothing signals why it matters to them right now.

-If you want to design internal messaging that makes people opt in rather than tune out add some FOMO (Fear of Missing Out) comes into the mix.
+If you want to design internal messaging that makes people opt in rather than tune out, add some FOMO (Fear of Missing Out) into the mix.

 It works because it taps into three deeply human needs: